JustKidding22/Work-Day-Scheduler/README.md

 ## Functionality :

 Calender application that allows a user to save events for each hour of the day.
+Each time block is color-coded whether it's in the past, present, or future.
+The color gray indicates the past, red is present, and greeb is the future.
+Based on bussiness hours.

 ## Made with :